-- Modify Email Templates (edits will be reflected to participants, those are yet to move through the respective step)
+- Modify Email Templates (edits will be reflected for participants going forward)

-- Modify any CTA steps (edits will be reflected to participants, those are yet to move through the respective step)
+- Modify any CTA steps (edits will be reflected for participants going forward)

 For more information on these available configurations, refer to Adding Participants to a Program.

-You can select to publish the program now.
-This option renders the program to Active status, and possibly triggers sending any initial program emails.
+You can select to publish the program now, placing the program in an Active status, and possibly triggering any initial program emails.

-You can select this option to schedule publishing the program later.
-Selecting Publish Later gives you more control of when the Program should start sending messages and does not require you to manually complete publishing.
-After selecting this option, you can select the date and time to publish the program.
+You can select to schedule the program to publish at a later time.
+Choosing to schedule at a later time gives you more control of when the Program starts sending messages and does not require you to manually complete publishing.
+After selecting this option you will be able to select the date and time to publish the program.

-After selecting a date and time, you can click YES to complete scheduling the program.
-Programs that are scheduled to publish have the status SCHEDULED.
-At the scheduled date and time, the program will move to an Active status as part of the publishing process.
+After selecting a date and time, click YES to complete scheduling the program.
+Programs that are scheduled to publish have a status of SCHEDULED.
+At the scheduled date and time, the program will move to Active status as part of the publishing process.

-After a program is scheduled, a message is displayed on the top right of the Program model page identifying when the Program is scheduled to go live.
-You can click the edit icon to change the date and time of the publish schedule.
+After a program is scheduled, a message will display on the top right of the Program model configuration identifying when the Program is scheduled to go live.
+You can click the pencil icon to edit the date and time of the publish schedule.

-You can remove a program’s schedule.
-In the model configuration page, you can change the Program status from SCHEDULED to DRAFT as shown below.
-This removes schedule of the Program.
+Admins can remove a program’s scheduled publish entirely.
+In the model configuration screen, you can click on the status drop-down to edit the Program from SCHEDULED to DRAFT.
+This will remove the publish schedule.